deploymenttheory/terraform-provider-microsoft365/docs/resources/graph_beta_device_and_app_management_win_get_app.md

 - `created_date_time` (String) The date and time the app was created.
 This property is read-only.
 - `dependent_app_count` (Number) The total number of dependencies the child app has.
 This property is read-only.
-- `description` (String) A detailed description of the WinGet app, automatically retrieved from the Microsoft Store for Business.
-- `display_name` (String) The title of the WinGet app imported from the Microsoft Store for Business.This field is automatically populated based on the package identifier.
 - `id` (String) The unique graph guid that identifies this resource.Assigned at time of resource creation.
 This property is read-only.
 - `is_assigned` (Boolean) The value indicating whether the app is assigned to at least one group.
 This property is read-only.
-- `large_icon` (Attributes) The large icon for the WinGet app, automatically downloaded and set from the Microsoft Store for Business. (see [below for nested schema](#nestedatt--large_icon))
 - `last_modified_date_time` (String) The date and time the app was last modified.
 This property is read-only.
 - `manifest_hash` (String) Hash of package metadata properties used to validate that the application matches the metadata in the source repository.
-- `publisher` (String) The publisher of the WinGet app, automatically fetched from the Microsoft Store for Business.
 - `publishing_state` (String) The publishing state for the app.
 The app cannot be assigned unless the app is published.
 Possible values are: notPublished, processing, published.
 - `superseded_app_count` (Number) The total number of apps this app is directly or indirectly superseded by.
 This property is read-only.
 - `superseding_app_count` (Number) The total number of apps this app directly or indirectly supersedes.
 This property is read-only.